jchai002/choir-justice-supplies/us/en/placing-calls-on-hold.markdown

 tags: [end-user-features, calling, wework]
 ---

-Putting a call on hold while you check on a customer's request or make another quick phone call is a snap' Simply follow these instructions to get started:
+Putting a call on hold while you check on a customer's request or make another quick phone call is a snap.
+Simply follow these instructions to get started:

 1. Table of Contents
 {:toc}